We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - bad headaches

 Self-control methods are used to prevent or decrease the intensity of the seizure once it arrives.
-There are varying techniques, all which require good concentration and focus.
-Examples of such methods are:
+There are several techniques, all of which require good concentration and focus.

 - sniffing a strong odor